 Nassau County LanguageLine mobile application video interpreting

-Approximately 130,000 of the county’s 1.4 million residents are considered limited English proficient, meaning they speak English “less than very well” and are entitled to language assistance when engaging with government agencies.
+Approximately 130,000 of the county’s 1.4 million residents are considered limited-English proficient, meaning they speak English “less than very well” and are entitled to language assistance when engaging with government agencies.
 The county is nearly 16 percent Hispanic, while almost 9 percent of residents identify as Asian.

-Ryder said the force’s 177 patrol vehicles will be the first to have the InSight application on their smart phones, followed immediately by officers in specialty units and the administration staff.
+Ryder said the force’s 177 patrol vehicles will be the first to have the InSightSM application on their smart phones, followed immediately by officers in specialty units and the administration staff.
 A spokesperson said there will ultimately be more than 650 cell phones throughout the department with the InSight application.

 “We’re interacting with the public well over a million times a year,” Ryder said.
 “You can imagine the frustration level of the police officer and (member of the public) when they can’t communicate.
 This puts them at a comfort level.”